 The National Gallery of Jamaica is the largest and oldest public art gallery in the English-speaking Caribbean.
 Started in 1974, it showcases modern, contemporary, and early art from Jamaica, the Caribbean, and other countries in the surrounding regions.
 With five permanent galleries, you’ll be able to see everything from Pre-Colombian art created by the island’s indigenous communities to some of Jamaica’s most celebrated artists like Edna Manley and Mallica ‘Kapo’ Reynolds.
 The gallery also features several temporary exhibitions every year.

 Though Jamaica is surrounded by some of the warmest, bluest water in the Caribbean, Jamaicans don’t make it to the beach as often as you might imagine.
 Beach days are usually reserved for the weekends, and for some Kingston residents, that means taking the ‘canoe’, or ferry, out to Lime Cay.
 The small cay is located just off the coast of the mainland, close to Norman Manley International Airport.
 Hired boats shuttle visitors to and from at either Morgan’s Harbour or Y-Knot.
 We recommend taking your own food, water, and supplies, as there aren’t any vendors on the cay.
-With a beautiful white sand beach and calm surrounding water, it’s the perfect escape for anyone looking for a break from city.
+With a beautiful white sand beach and calm surrounding water, it’s the perfect escape for anyone looking for a break from the city.

 Things To Do In Falmouth Jamaica